 Subscription charges for use of the system are shown in the table below.

 |0 (access only)||£220 + VAT|

 |6 to 10||£660 + VAT|

 |41 to 50||£2364 + VAT|

 Customers should consider how many sites they wish to manage within the Hylobius MSS and purchase sufficient for their requirements.
-Additional sites can be purchased at any time, but will be payable at rates in the table above and not considered additive to purchases made in previous years (or within year).
+Additional sites can be purchased at any time.

 The system will automatically prevent further clearfell entries once the purchased subscription limit has been reached.